turbot/steampipe-plugin-wiz/docs/tables/wiz_user.md

 # Table: wiz_user

-The `wiz_user` table can be used to query information about all users let you authenticate to Wiz.
+The `wiz_user` table can be used to query information about all users authenticated to Wiz.

 ## Examples